Classical non-equilibrium statistical mechanics and an "open system

 We build on the connection for magnetization transport in the spin-1/2 XXZ chain with and without integrability-breaking perturbations.

-We show that the time evolution of the open quantum system can be described on the basis of classical correlation functions.
+We study the question whether the time evolution of the open quantum system can be described on the basis of classical correlation functions.

 We develop a general approach to the dynamics of quantum/classical systems.